bahmutov/cypress-examples/docs/recipes/wrap-promises.md

 You can use [cy.wrap](https://on.cypress.io/wrap) command to wait for promises to resolve before continuing Cypress test.

+📺 Watch this recipe explained in [Use cy.wrap Command To Wrap Promises In Your Cypress Tests](https://youtu.be/V24_8oGXwy8).

 ## A single promise

 <!-- fiddle Wrap a single promise -->